obsidian-level-maker/Obsidian/README.md

 Updated PHYSFS to version 3.02.
 I have made modifications to several of the sources files, mostly centered around explicitly casting the return of the UtilCalloc function from void* to the required type.

-Updated deprecated PHYSFS function calls with their replacements
+Updated deprecated PHYSFS function calls with their replacements.

-Replaced GLBSP 2.7 with GLBSP 2.4.
-I have modified several of these sources as well, again mostly centered around the casting of returns from UtilCalloc.
+Replaced GLBSP 2.27 with GLBSP 2.28 from the EDGE project (https://https://github.com/3dfxdev/EDGE)

 Addressed various compiler complaints about the handling and conversion of certain strings/string literals.